mmistakes/minimal-mistakes/_posts/2022-06-18-zio-streams.md

     ZSink.collectAll[String].map(_.mkString("-"))
 ```

-If we were to define a program, and look at the output of the success case, it
+Let's write a success case program to pull values through, one at a time, and
-might look like:
+turn them into a single String where the values are separated by "-".

 ```scala
 object ZStreamExample extends ZIOAppDefault {